Andrea/Presentations/2017-12-lambdup/slides/slides/index.md

 > "a proliferation of compelling articulations, the willingness to try anything, the expression of explicit discontent, the recourse to philosophy and to debate over fundamentals"
+<small>Kuhn, Thomas S..
+The Structure of Scientific Revolutions. </small>

 ' the crisis is resolved by a revolutionary change